Here are the Best Chromebooks for Students to Buy in March 2021

 Best Chromebook for productivity: Acer Chromebook Spin 713

-In terms of ports, the Lenovo Yoga Chromebook C630 offers two USB Type-C ports, a USB 3.1 Gen 1 Type-A port, a headphone/mic combo jack, and a microSD card reader.
-For connectivity, it features support for 802.11 ac Wi-Fi and Bluetooth 4.1.
+In terms of ports, the Lenovo ThinkPad C13 Yoga Chromebook features two USB Type-A ports, two USB Type-A ports, a headphone/mic combo jack, an HDMI port, and a microSD card reader.
+For connectivity, it features support for Wi-Fi 6 and Bluetooth 5.0.